-Training – YWCA Halifax has developed a free training series for TESS partners and their affiliates which cover a wide range of topics related to CSEC.
+Training – YWCA Halifax has developed a free training series for service providers, front link workers, and first responders which cover a wide range of topics related to CSEC.

 Modules 1-4 include introductory topics such as language, context, risk, identification, best practice in service provision and collaboration.

-Other Advanced Modules developed include advanced topics such as the Criminal Justice Process and Supporting Parents.
+Other Advanced Modules developed to include advanced topics such as the Criminal Justice Path, Supporting Impacted Families, and Regional Strategies.

-Advanced Modules in Development include: Child Welfare System Responses, Advanced Counselling Techniques, Best Practice in Harm Reduction and The Indigenous Experience of Exploitation
+Advanced Modules in Development include: Child Welfare System Responses, Advanced Counselling Techniques, Best Practice in Harm Reduction, Online Exploitation, and The Indigenous Experience of Exploitation

-Public awareness and engagement activities will be offered by TESSX starting in 2021.
+Public awareness and engagement activities will be offered by TESS starting Spring 2021.